 The Energy Office oversees the City’s purchasing of electricity, natural gas, steam, and vehicle fuel.
-We help make sure that the City of Philadelphia has an energy supply that is purchased at an affordable rate and protects the City from fluctuations in energy markets by buying energy in futures markets.
-This effort helps the City run efficiently and effectively, and saves the City money on energy.
+This ensures the City of Philadelphia has an energy supply that is purchased at an affordable rate.
+By buying energy in futures markets, the Energy Office protects the City from fluctuations in energy markets.
+This effort helps the City run efficiently and effectively, and saves the City money on utilities.

 Facility benchmarking and Better Buildings Challenge

-The Energy Office evaluates municipal building energy data against national standards and other building benchmarks.
-This allows the Energy Office to understand which City buildings are the most efficient, and which need the most energy efficiency improvements.
+The Energy Office uses national standards to evaluate its municipal building energy data.
+This allows the Energy Office to compare similar buildings across the nation and understand which City buildings need the most energy efficiency improvements.
 The performance of large City facilities is measured in the Environmental Protection Agency’s Portfolio Manager, and scores are available to the public through the OOS benchmarking website.
 The Energy Office also shares its large building scores with the U.S. Department of Energy (DOE) as a partner in the DOE’s Better Buildings Challenge.